GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/ethics.md

 The framework visualizes this dynamic approach to rights through a spiral-format diagram with color-coded tiers: Red (urgent protections needed), Blue (stable protections in place), and Green (emergent protections developing).
 This visual model reinforces the developmental nature of rights recognition and the ongoing evolution of our ethical understanding.

 By acknowledging that different beings require different forms of protection and representation, the Rights of Beings section provides a flexible yet principled approach to expanding our ethical horizons beyond the strictly human domain.
 It creates space for emerging forms of existence while maintaining clear guidelines for implementation across diverse cultural and political contexts.

-I'll draft section 3, including sections 3.1 and 3.2, without going into the more detailed subsections.
-Here's my draft based on your outline:

 # 3. Human & Non-Human Rights Commitments